Common Question About Burke Industrial Coatings Products

 All of Burke Industrial Coatings agion antimicrobial protection coatings, primers, topcoats and stainless steel water base paints on this web site meet FDA 21 CFR 175.300 and are accepted according to USDA guidelines for use in Federally inspected meat and poultry plants.

-Our Supertemp-316 and Superlife-316U are VOC compliant in most states.
-There are some areas where they do not meet the VOC regulations.
-All of our other products on this web site are VOC compliant in all 50 states.
+Our Superlife-316U is VOC compliant in most states, however, there are some areas where it does not meet the VOC regulations.
+All of our other products on this website are VOC compliant in all 50 states.

 As mentioned above, all products are FDA and USDA accepted for incidental contact.
 Incidental contact is when the food will be in contact with the coated surface for a short period of time versus direct contact which is like the coating lining the inside of a tin can holding food in storage for a period of months or years.

 Immersion application is always a tough application, and, while we have no products for potable water immersion, we do have some products that will hold up well immersed in different fluids.
 Call us for a specific recommendation for your particular requirement.

 We stock most products in 1 gallon cans and 5 gallon pails.

 We first started making water base industrial maintenance paint in 1963.
 Most of our present-day products are newer technology; However, with 44 years of experience in the water-based coating technology industry, we are the most experienced water base coating companies in the world today.